County Connector Frequently Asked Questions

 Over the two-year pilot program, the County and its partners will monitor and evaluate the program to determine how to best meet the needs of the communities and to assess the long-term viability of continuing the service.

-The City of Grande Prairie has been contracted to provide a turnkey service, which will include providing buses, operators, maintenance, fuel, bus passes, the Where’s My Ride?
+The City of Grande Prairie has been contracted to provide a turnkey service, which includes providing buses, operators, maintenance, fuel, SUPERPASS cards, the Where’s My Ride?
 Bus Tracker and the Citizen Contact Centre.

 Province of Alberta provided a GreenTrip grant of $276,666.
 The County of Grande Prairie has funded $138,333 for the purchase of one of the transit buses being used for the program.

 Partner municipalities will be responsible for maintaining the transit route and transit stop areas, clearing snow and ice, and providing adequate signage.
-Additional amenities such as bus benches and garbage receptacles will be provided where possible.
+Additional amenities such as bus benches and garbage receptacles have been provided where possible.

 Each municipality is responsible for maintaining roads and sidewalks along the bus route in their community.